hphelion/documentation/migration-overview-reference.md

 		IP_Address - The floating IP address you allocated.

-For more information on floating IPs, see [Managing Your Floating IPs](https://community.hpcloud.com/article/managing-your-floating-ips-135#fipnovacli).

-Once you have created your instance, you can [connect to the instance](#connect).
+After you assign the floating IP address, you can [connect to the instance](#connect).

 ##Section 4: Connecting To Your Instance## {#connect}

 After you have created your instance, you need to connect to the instance in order to work with the instance.
 For example, you must connect to the instance to copy data to the instance.

-Important: When you connect to an HP Cloud Services version 13.5 instance, you must use the floating IP address you created for the instance.
+**Note:** When you connect to an HP Cloud Services version 13.5 instance, you must use the floating IP address you created for the instance.
+If you do not know the floating IP, you can find the address using the management console on the Server Details page for your server.

 Use one of the following methods to connect to the new instance, based on the operating system you are connecting from.